Shipleys LLP is delighted to announce we have joined with Moore Kingston Smith - read more

 Can we help?

-Given the financial complexities involved, we strongly recommend getting specific advice before making a divorce settlement.
+Given the financial complexities involved regarding the tax implications of divorce, we strongly recommend getting specific advice before making a divorce settlement.
 Speak with your usual Shipleys contact or one of our specialists shown on this page.

 Specific advice should be obtained before taking action, or refraining from taking action, on any of the subjects covered above.
 If you would like advice or further information, please speak to your usual Shipleys contact.